pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### What support is available for customers?

 TiDB Cloud is supported by the same team behind TiDB, which has run mission-critical use cases for over 1500 global enterprises across industries including financial services, e-commerce, enterprise applications, and gaming.
-Support is available 24/7 for TiDB Cloud users.
+Support is available 24/7 for TiDB Cloud customers.